 Take a Walk in the AP Auditor’s Shoes

 Accounts payable audits are in-depth check-ups on all accounts payable processes and payments.
-Regular AP auditing of processes and payments can save your finance department a fortune in the future.
+Regular AP auditing of processes and payments can save your finance department plenty of money.
 When auditors complete audits, they have specific goals:

 - Identify potential fraud or scam attempts.